 Outdoor Instructor Training & Assessment > NGB Award Information

-As a participant on the 16-week 'Outdoor instructor training and assessment course' you will undergo intensive preparation for all of your training and assessment modules for: Hill and Moorland Leader (HML), Climbing Wall Instructor (CWI), Mountain-biking leadership (MIAS Level 2) and Emergency First Aid, an essential for every awarding body.
+As a participant on the 16-week 'Outdoor instructor training and assessment course' you will undergo intensive preparation for all of your training and assessment modules for: Hill and Moorland Leader (HML), Climbing Wall Instructor (CWI), Mountain-biking leadership (MIAS Level 1 or 2) and Emergency First Aid, an essential for every awarding body.

 This means that you will be undertaking at least one of these activities on each of the course training days.
 It will be hard work however your reward will come in the last weeks of the course when you will be able to undertake your final assessments with the national governing body assessor(s), all part of the course schedule.
 Here we tell you a little bit about the awards that you will be undertaking and how they will hugely improve your employment prospects.

 The minimum prerequisites for attending our course are that you:

 Although our course is designed to provide all of the key features required for you to achieve NGB training and assessment standards there is no one that can push you through the awards, other than yourself.
 We can show you how, we can organise the experiences and we can provide the final training and assessment courses however we cannot do it for you.
 You need to have exceptional inner-drive and be able to work hard when the going gets tough.